 Prisoners would descend off of the trains upon arrival here at Birkenau.

 Despite the blue skies, the fact we were stood exactly where it happened was kinda haunting.

-Prisoners were informed they were going for showers, they were told to hang their belongings on numbered pegs, and to remember their number so they could retrieve their belongings after.
+In my pictures, you can see a model of the gas chamber operation.
+Prisoners were informed they were going for showers.
+They were told to hang their belongings on numbered pegs, and to remember their number so they could retrieve their belongings after.
 Effort was made so that it was all very believable.